10 Sources

 Copy Link

-OpenAI CEO Sam Altman has unveiled an audacious plan to dramatically scale up the company's GPU infrastructure.
+OpenAI CEO Sam Altman has unveiled an audacious plan to significantly scale up the company's GPU infrastructure.
 In a recent post on X, Altman announced that OpenAI is on track to bring "well over 1 million GPUs online" by the end of this year 1.
+This revelation has sent shockwaves through the AI industry, as it represents a massive increase in computational power compared to competitors like Elon Musk's xAI, which operates on approximately 200,000 Nvidia H100 GPUs 2.

 Technology